ibnuda/fpmortals/manuscript/complete.md

   (data.foo |@| data.bar)(_ + _.shows)
 ~~~~~~~~

-If we only want the combined output as a tuple, methods exist to do
-just that:

 Bila kita hanya ingin menggabungkan keluaran sebagai sebuah tuple, ada
 metoda yang bisa memenuhi hal tersebut: